Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon RX 6600, which uses a 7 nm design.
+Compare those specs to the Radeon RX 6600, which makes use of a 7 nm design.
 AMD has set the core frequency at 1626 MHz.
-The GDDR6 RAM runs at a frequency of 1750 MHz on this model.
+The GDDR6 memory is set to run at a speed of 1750 MHz on this particular model.
 It features 1792 SPUs along with 112 TAUs and 64 Rasterization Operator Units.

 Display Graphs